StylishThemes/Overlay-Scrollbars/README.md

 ## Introduction

-This is a global scrollbars customizable theme for Firefox <= 64 and Chrome based browsers
+Global and GitHub scrollbars customizable themes for Firefox <= 64 and Chrome based browsers

 ## Installation